micmejia/bible-dump/AMPC/Romans/Rom 9.md

-As it is written, Jacob have I loved, but Esau have I hated (held in [^a]relative disregard in comparison with My feeling for Jacob).
+As it is written, Jacob have I loved, but Esau have I hated (held in relative disregard in comparison with My feeling for Jacob).